• Support MPN

 By Mikala Reasbeck

 The Hempest van, which runs on vegetable oil, diesel, biodiesel or hemp oil.
 (Kim Napoli, Hempest Inc.) BOSTON --- Jon Napoli jokes that when he opened a small shop specializing in hemp products in 1995, it was because, at 23, he just didn’t have anything better to do.
 But that’s not quite the whole story.
-“Ending the
+“Ending the prohibition on

 Read Full Article